ZakariaBrahimi/TayssirSoftware-Electron-App/README.md

 - **Inventory**: Add, update, or delete products from your inventory.
 - **Reports**: Generate and view detailed reports.

+## Next Features to Add
+- **Dynamic Input fields**: User can add any form field to the product creation form.
+- **To Do List**: User can write down today's tasks easily.

 ## Contributing

 We welcome contributions from the community!
 To contribute: